mohitpandey92/mohitpandey92/README.md

 ---

 ## 🧑‍💻 About Me
 I'm a Machine Learning Scientist with over five years of experience in deep learning, optimization algorithms, and software engineering.
 I'm passionate about leveraging these skills to analyze high-throughput biological datasets.
-My background includes a Ph.D. in Computational Statistical Physics and Biophysics, along with biotech industry experience ini)  peptide and protein modeling, and CRISPR-Cas gene-editing and epigenetic-editing medicine.
+My background includes a Ph.D. in Computational Statistical Physics and Biophysics, along with biotech industry experience in i)  peptide and protein modeling, and ii) CRISPR-Cas gene-editing and epigenetic-editing medicine.
 I'm eager to collaborate on projects that use AI to accelerate drug discovery and improve patient outcomes

 <center> <img src="Mohit_skills_wordcloud.jpg" width="500" height="400">      </center>